 Furthermore the functions malloc and free from the standard library are made available for the host environment.
 Compiling the code through Emscripten produces a binary file in wasm format and the glue code as JavaScript.
 These files are called simplify.wasm and simplify.js respectively.
+More about the compiler call

 An example usage can be seen in lib/simplify-wasm/example.html.
-Even through the memory access is abstracted in this example the process is still unhandy and far More about the compiler call from a drop-in replacement of Simplify.js.
-Thus in lib/simplify-wasm/index.js a further abstraction to the Emscripten emitted code was written.
+Even through the memory access is abstracted in this example the process is still unhandy and far from a drop-in replacement of Simplify.js.
+Thus in lib/simplify-wasm/ index.js a further abstraction to the Emscripten emitted code was written.
 The exported function simplifyWasm handles module instantiation, memory access and the correct call to the exported wasm function.
 Finding the correct path to the wasm binary is not always clear however when the code is imported from another location.
 The proposed solution is to leave the resolving of the code-path to an asset bundler that processes the file in a preprocessing step.

 '''

+OPTIMIZE = "-03"

 1

-OPTIMIZE = "-03"

 2

 3

 simplify.wasm simplify.js: simplify.c

 4

 emcc \

-${OPTIMIZE} \

 5

+${OPTIMIZE} ∖

 6

---closure 1 \
+--closure 1 \setminus

 7

--s WASM=1 \
+-s WASM=1 ∖

--s ALLOW_MEMORY_GROWTH=1 \

 8

+-s ALLOW_MEMORY_GROWTH=1 ∖

 9

--s MODULARIZE=1 \
+-s MODULARIZE=1 \setminus

 10

+-s EXPORT_ES6=1 ∖

--s EXPORT_ES6=1 \
+-s EXPORTED_FUNCTIONS='["simplify", "malloc", "free"]' \

 11

--s EXPORTED_FUNCTIONS='["simplify", "malloc", "free"]' \

 12

--o simplify.js \
+-o simplify.js \setminus

 13

 simplify.c

 '''